muhammadfajri-tif/exchange-rate-infra/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Infrastructure for Exchange Rate

+Infrastructure-as-a-Code (IaaC) for provisioning required Infrastructure in production stage and API service for Exchange Rate App.
+Written in TypeScript.
+Powered by [AWS CDK](https://aws.amazon.com/cdk/).

 ## Useful commands

+> [!NOTE]
+> The `cdk.json` file tells the CDK Toolkit how to execute your app.

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile